 3. Surgical Bra

-When you awake from your New Jersey breast reduction surgery, you’ll be wearing a surgical bra.
-This garment is designed to help reduce swelling after your procedure.
-You’ll need to wear it all day, every day, until Dr. Comizio instructs you that you can take it off – typically for short periods of time at first, such as showering or bathing.
+Immediately after breast reduction surgery, a surgical bra will be placed on the breasts.
+This garment is designed to help reduce swelling after the procedure.
+It is required to wear the surgical bra all day, every day until your doctor provides instructions to remove it.
+Typically the bra can be removed for short periods of time at first, such as showering or bathing.

-Smoking isn’t only bad for your overall health, it makes healing from surgery more difficult, too.
-If you smoke, you’ll need to quit before your surgery so that your surgery and recovery are not complicated due to your tobacco habit.
-If you need help quitting, talk to Dr. Comizio so she can help you get enrolled in a smoking cessation program.
+Smoking isn’t only bad for overall health, it makes healing from surgery more difficult.
+It is critical to quit smoking tobacco products or e-cigarettes prior to surgery so surgery and recovery is not complicated due to the negative effects of nicotine.
+If you need help quitting, Dr, Comizio and her staff can offer support.

 Your initial consultation, surgery day, and follow-up appointments will keep you informed of the entire procedure.
 The office is also available at any time to answer any additional questions or concerns.
 Simple call (973) 775-9248.